NowdotAI/NowAssistAgent/docs/source/examples/customer_support.rst

 Customer support chatbot with Ray Serve
 =======================================

-This example demonstrates how to build a customer support chatbot using MotleyCrew and Ray Serve.
+This example demonstrates how to build a customer support chatbot using NowDotAICrew and Ray Serve.
 The chatbot is designed to answer customer queries based on a database of past issues and their resolutions.

-The code for this example can be found `here <https://github.com/ShoggothAI/motleycrew/tree/main/motleycrew/applications/customer_support>`_.
+The code for this example can be found `here <https://github.com/ShoggothAI/NowDotAI/tree/main/NowDotAI/applications/customer_support>`_.
-Also, see the `blog post <https://blog.motleycrew.ai/blog/building-a-customer-support-chatbot-using-motleycrew-and-ray>`_ about this app.
+Also, see the `blog post <https://blog.NowDotAI.ai/blog/building-a-customer-support-chatbot-using-NowDotAI-and-ray>`_ about this app.

 Key Components
 --------------